jonnonz1/nz-statute-book/acts/public/1994/taxation-review-authorities-act-1994.md

 ## Part 1 — Purpose and construction

 ### 2 Purpose of Act
-(1) The purpose of this Act is to re-enact the law contained in the Inland Revenue Department Act 1974 as it relates to Taxation Review Authorities.
+(1) The purpose of this Act is to—
+  (a) re-enact the law contained in the Inland Revenue Department Act 1974 as it relates to Taxation Review Authorities; and (b) provide that Taxation Review Authorities are to sit as a judicial authority for hearing and determining appeals under the Charities Act 2005.
 (2) The reorganisation of the provisions and the changes of style and language carried out by this Act in relation to provisions of the Inland Revenue Department Act 1974 are not intended to affect the interpretation or effect of those provisions as they are included in this Act.

 ### 3 Interpretation